-|Best Construction Jobs||#2|
+|Best Construction Jobs||#1|

-|The 100 Best Jobs||#50|
+|The 100 Best Jobs||#37|

-There are some in industry who don’t have a bachelor’s degree and rose through the ranks until they became a construction manager.
-But it's become increasingly important that managers have both contextual experience and a college education.
-The BLS reports more than 100 colleges and universities offer programs in construction science, building science, or construction engineering, but today's managers might also major in architecture or engineering.
-Practical experience is usually gained through internships.
-Those new to the field would probably first work as an assistant until they've learned the ropes enough to supervise their own project.
+Some have risen through the ranks, starting out as a carpenter or glazier, for instance, and eventually becoming a construction manager without having a bachelor’s degree.
+But it's becoming increasingly important that those entering this line of work have both contextual experience and a college education.
+The BLS reports more than 100 colleges and universities offer programs in construction science, building science or construction engineering, but today's managers might also choose to study architecture or engineering.
+Practical experience is usually gained through internships, and those new to the field also get some practical experience working as an assistant until they've learned the ropes to supervise their own construction project.

-|Upward Mobility||Above Average|
+|Upward Mobility||good Above Average|